khulnasoft-lab/design.khulnasoft.com/contents/usability/contextual-help.md

   - drawer
 ---

-The primary method for providing help should be in the UI itself.
+The UI should be self-explanatory.
+If extra help content is required, it should be in the UI as well, as either UI text or a [drawer](/components/drawer).
 Affordance is higher when help content is available in context.

 Help content can: